typbing/UrbanGreenSpacesProject/README.md

 This report presents a spatial analysis of urban green spaces within a selected city.
 Utilizing PostGIS and QGIS tools, we examine the distribution, size, offering insights into urban public usage patterns.
+The importance of urban green spaces in terms of environmental benefits and public health is well documented.
+In Berlin, urban planning initiatives aim to ensure equitable access to these important resources.
+The goal of this project is to analyze the distribution of urban green spaces.

 Methodology involved import OSM Data, osm2pgsql -H localhost -P 5433 -d urban_green_spaces -U postgres -W “/Users/binghui/Desktop/2024 SP/IDCE376 DATABASE/UrbanGreenSpacesProject/berlin.osm.pbf”.
 Querying OpenStreetMap's planet_osm_polygon table via PostGIS to extract data on urban green spaces.
 Besides, SELECT SUM(area_sq_m) AS total_area FROM green_spaces, thequery calculates the sum of the areas of all the parks, giving the total green space area.